-Studies show that 1 in every 6 individuals struggle getting pregnant, with every 1 out of every 4 pregnancies ending in miscarriage.
-Fertility Coach advocate, and starter of the nonprofit organization, Everlasting Hope, Dr. Tara Brandner sheds on the topics of reproduction, pregnancy and miscarriage.
-She reminds us that it's something that it's not something shameful, and should be talked about because chances are either you or someone you know is going through it.
-The journey to healing begins through compassion, community and education.
+Studies show that 1 in every six individuals struggles to get pregnant, and 1 out of every four pregnancies ends in miscarriage.
+Fertility Coach advocate, and starter of the nonprofit organization, Everlasting Hope, Dr. Tara Brandner, sheds light on the topics of reproduction, pregnancy, and miscarriage.
+She reminds us that it's something that it's not something shameful and should be talked about because chances are either you or someone you know is going through it.
+The journey to healing begins through compassion, community, and education.

-When you're attempting to welcome a baby into your lives, you may be struggling in with feelings of disappointment and self doubt.
+When you're attempting to welcome a baby into your life, you may be struggling in with feelings of disappointment and self-doubt.
 If this is you, know that you aren't alone.

 Listen to the podcast or check out the transcription below!